stefalda/sqlite_wrapper/README.md

 * a simpler API to converting from and to model objects
 * full access to SQL language features without the need to learn new paradings
 * fully tested code
-* multi-platform (currently tested on iOS, Android, MacOS, Windows) - `Web is not supported`
+* multi-platform (currently tested on iOS, Android, MacOS, Windows, Web)
 * no (extreme) magic, but a nice and simple API